 What are your stencils made of?

 Our stencils are high quality laser cut stencils created in-house in SE-Queensland and are available in a range of sizes that suit each design.
-Made of a semi-transparent milky white Mylar plastic, they are easy to handle, flexible, durable and reusable many times over.
-We are using 2 thicknesses; a 10mil (stencil sizes S-XXL) and 14mil (stencil sizes XXL and larger).
+Made of a semi-transparent milky white strong Mylar plastic, they are easy to handle, flexible, durable and reusable many times over.
+We are using 2 thicknesses; a 10mil (.25mm) for stencil sizes S-XXL and 14mil (.4mm) for stencil sizes XXL and larger.
 We will use both for the larger sizes depending on design.
 We choose to use the slightly thicker stock for our larger stencils mostly to have them more sturdy when using.

 Am I able to use your stencils for commercial use?